No Country for Old Men: Depicted violence

 In an interview with Charlie Rose, co-director Joel Coen acknowledged that "there's a lot of violence in the book," and considered the violence depicted in the film as "very important to the story".
 He further added that "we couldn't conceive it, sort of soft pedaling that in the movie, and really doing a thing resembling the book ... it's about a character confronting a very arbitrary violent brutal world, and you have to see that."

 Los Angeles Times critic Kenneth Turan commented on the violence depicted in the film: "The Coen brothers dropped the mask.
 They've put violence on screen before, lots of it, but not like this.
 Not anything like this.
 No Country for Old Men doesn't celebrate or smile at violence; it despairs of it."
 However, Turan explained that "no one should see No Country for Old Men underestimating the intensity of its violence.
 But it's also clear that the Coen brothers and McCarthy are not interested in violence for its own sake, but for what it says about the world we live in ...
 As the film begins, a confident deputy says I got it under control, and in moments he is dead.
 He didn't have anywhere near the mastery he imagined.
 And in this despairing vision, neither does anyone else."
 NPR critic Bob Mondello adds that "despite working with a plot about implacable malice, the Coen Brothers don't ever overdo.
 You could even say they know the value of understatement: At one point they garner chills simply by having a character check the soles of his boots as he steps from a doorway into the sunlight.
 By that time, blood has pooled often enough in No Country for Old Men that they don't have to show you what he's checking for."
+According to a study published by researchers at the Université libre de Bruxelles, Belgium, in 2014, Chigurh is the most clinically accurate portrayal of a psychopath to date.